airbnb/swift/README.md

   // BEFORE
   // 1.
 An explicit type annotation is required for the uninitialized property.
   // 2. `var` is unnecessary here because `planetLocation` is never modified after being initialized, but the compiler doesn't diagnose.
   // 3.
-The `planetLocation` property name is written on each branch so is redundant and visually noisy var planetLocation: String if let star = planet.star {
+The `planetLocation` property name is written on each branch so is redundant and visually noisy. var planetLocation: String if let star = planet.star {
     planetLocation = "The \(star.name) system"